AUSTRALIAN MADE

 Australian Silky Terrier

-The Australian Silky Terrier, or simply the Silky Terrier, is a small, elegant breed with a beautiful silky coat, hence the name.
+The Australian Silky Terrier, or simply the Silky Terrier, is a small, elegant Australian dog breed with a beautiful silky coat, hence the name.
 They are energetic, playful and friendly, yet they can also be quite brave and protective for their size, which makes them a perfect pet.

 The Silky Terrier was developed in the late 19th century in Australia.
 They were bred primarily as companion animals but they also had a knack for hunting rodents, a characteristic derived from their Terrier ancestry.
 The breed is a cross between Australian Terriers and Yorkshire Terriers.